 “Actually, my producer did that,” Miyazaki clarified, seeming to refer to longtime producer Toshio Suzuki.
 “Although I did go to New York to meet this man, this Harvey Weinstein, and I was bombarded with this aggressive attack, all these demands for cuts.”

-“I defeated him,” Miyazaki said at the time, smiling.
+“I defeated him,” Miyazaki later said about Weinstein, smiling.

 This article was originally published on February 22, 2018.
 It has since been updated.